You are here

 The Outer Banks has an exciting and transformational history since the first English settlers arrived on Roanoke Island in 1587.
 This group of settlers disappeared after their governor left on a supply run to England, thus earning them the nickname the “Lost Colony.”
 Fast forward a hundred years, and the banks and shifting sands created the perfect haven for pirates and smugglers, including the infamous Blackbeard who spent much of his time on Ocracoke.
 As the community grew, fishing and boating became the foundation of Outer Banks society.

 After the Great Depression, the building of highways under the New Deal and the building of the Herbert Bonner Bridge (now the new Marc Basnight Bridge) opened the way for growth and expansion on the Outer Banks as people saw the joy of vacationing on our pristine beaches and taking advantage of the abundant wildlife and waterways on the Banks.
-Progressing technology and innovation connecting the banks to the rest of the country eventually turned it into the hot-spot tourist destination that it is today!
+Progressing technology and innovation connecting the banks to the rest of the country eventually turned the Outer Banks in North Carolina into the hot-spot tourist destination that it is today!

 Fishing in the Outer Banks